ChengmingF/flower_recognition/README.md

     ```
       python train.py --h
     ```
-3. The tensorboard are saved in folder 'log', please check the evalutations in tensorbard.
+3. The tensorboards will be saved in folder 'log', please check the evalutations in tensorbard.

 4. The weight are saved in folder 'weights'.